paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

   (C) projected number of cases per month; and

-  (D) special circumstances warranting additional program resources, such as high incidence of child sexual abuse, high incidence of violent crimes against women, or the existence of a significant victim population within the community.
+  (D) special circumstances warranting additional program resources, such as high incidence of child abuse and neglect, high incidence of family violence, high incidence of violent crimes against women, or the existence of a significant victim population within the community.

-(4) The formula established pursuant to this subsection shall provide funding necessary to support—

-  (A) one child protective services or family violence caseworker, including fringe benefits and support costs, for each tribe; and
+(4) The formula established pursuant to this subsection shall provide funding necessary to support not less than one child protective services or family violence caseworker, including fringe benefits and support costs, for each Indian Tribe.

-  (B) an additional child protective services and family violence caseworker, including fringe benefits and support costs, for each level of assistance for which an Indian tribe qualifies.

-(5) In any fiscal year that appropriations are not sufficient to fully fund Indian Child Protection and Family Violence Prevention programs at each level of assistance under the formula required to be established in this subsection, available funds for each level of assistance shall be evenly divided among the tribes qualifying for that level of assistance.
+(5) In any fiscal year that appropriations are not sufficient to fully fund Indian Child Protection and Family Violence Prevention programs at each level of assistance under the formula required to be established in this subsection, available funds for each level of assistance shall be evenly divided among the Indian Tribes qualifying for that level of assistance.

-**(g) Maintenance of effort** Services provided under contracts made under this section shall supplement, not supplant, services from any other funds available for the same general purposes, including, but not limited to—

-(1) treatment, including, but not limited to—

-  (A) individual counseling,

-  (B) group counseling, and

-  (C) family counseling;

-(2) social services and case management;

-(3) training available to Indian tribes, tribal agencies, and Indian organizations regarding the identification, investigation, prevention, and treatment of family violence, child abuse, and child neglect; and

-(4) law enforcement services, including investigations and prosecutions.
+**(g) Report** Not later than 2 years after December 23, 2024, the Secretary of the Interior, acting through the Bureau of Indian Affairs, shall submit a report to Congress on the award of grants under this section.
+The report shall contain—

+(1) a description of treatment and services for which grantees have used funds awarded under this section; and

+(2) any other information that the Secretary of the Interior requires.

 **(h) Contract evaluation and annual report** Each recipient of funds awarded pursuant to subsection (a) shall—